 |Class 4||Lasers that are also capable of producing hazardous diffuse reflections.
 They may cause skin injuries and could also constitute a fire hazard.
 Their use requires extreme caution.|

-The CO2 laser marker (ML-G Series) and YAG laser marker (MD-H Series) are classified as Laser Class 4.
+The CO2 laser marker (ML-G Series) and YAG laser marker (MD-H9800 Series) are classified as Laser Class 4.

 Q4What is the principle behind laser markers?

 Laser light is amplified by reciprocating motion between reflection mirrors in the oscillator.